 When the wife of a serviceman was brutally murdered in the Philippines, the Air Force Office of Special Investigators swung into action.
 Clues led to the victim’s husband, but he insisted he was innocent.
-Investigators would have to do something unprecedented: Reassemble a 5 1/4 inch computer disk which had been cut to pieces with pinking shears. -Forensic Files
+Investigators would have to do something unprecedented: Reassemble a 5 1/4 inch computer disk which had been cut to pieces with pinking shears. -Shear Luck, Forensic Files

 The Cataclysmic 1991 Eruption of Mount Pinatubo, Philippines

 In the Matter of the Guardianship of Jaime Mary-Jean Snodgrass, a Minor (1997)

 AF Computer Forensics Lab nabs criminals, byte by byte

 Computer Forensics Investigations: Body of Evidence

 Recounting US military’s last days in the Philippines

 Information Risk & Security: Preventing & Investigating Workplace Computer Crime

 Forensic Files: Shear Luck (YouTube)